 Externally, you will need to approve your service provider’s access to your CCP account.
 The CCP will be the platform into which many current processes will be managed, so it is important to give your service providers the appropriate access.

-Our next post will cover surety bonds in depth.
 For more information on all things CARM, visit our CARM webpage.